grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series-improved/index.md

 ## Other visualization options

-There are other common configuration options for visualizations:
+There are other common configuration options for the Time series visualization:

 <!--above can be a bit of shared content to ensure wording is consistent with guidance indicating that you should create an alphabetical list of other relevant options linked to that content-->